 Solution for Small Roof Leaks

-You will come across some roof leaks that are difficult to find.
-In some cases, the water may show up at the ceiling further than you think from the actual leak.
-If there is a plastic vapor barrier located in between the attic insulation and the drywall, you should push aside the insulation and keep an eye out for signs of water flow stains on the barrier.
-In many cases, the water will flow to openings on the vapour barrier like at light fixtures in the ceiling.
+This is a common problem that arises in older homes.
+The roof leaks can be difficult to find, and the water can show up at the ceiling further than you think from the actual leak.
+If there’s been a plastic vapor barrier between insulation and drywall, then push aside the insulation for signs of water flow stains on it which will lead you straight to where those pesky leakings are coming from!

 Repair Plumbing Vent Boots